 ELA Quest: DECLARE YOURSELF

-Every Quest project, we ask ourselves
+At the beginning of the Quest project, we asked ourselves

 What do we love about this text, and how can we get students to love it, too?”

 We sought to build an experience that enables students to genuinely tap into how people experience the time of independence.